szu-advtech/AdvTech/2022/07-陆文胜 指导老师-廖好/evaluate/ROUGE-1.5.5/README.txt

     format by using option "-3", standing for BE triple.
 There are 6 different modes in BE scoring.
-We suggest using *"-3 HMR"* on BEs extracted from Minipar parse trees based on our correlation analysis of BE-based scoring vs. human judgements on DUC 2002 & 2003 automatic summaries.
+We suggest using *"-3 HMR"* on BEs extracted from Minipar parse trees based on our correlation analysis of BE-based scoring vs. human judgments on DUC 2002 & 2003 automatic summaries.
 (5) ROUGE now generates three scores (recall, precision and F-measure)
     for each evaluation.
 Previously, only one score is generated (recall).
 Precision and F-measure scores are useful when the target summary length is not enforced.
 Only recall scores were necessary since DUC guideline dictated the limit on summary length.
-For comparison to previous DUC results, please use the recall scores.
+For comparsion to previous DUC results, please use the recall scores.
 The default alpha weighting for computing F-measure is 0.5.
 Users can specify a particular alpha weighting that fits their application scenario using option "-p alpha-weight".
-Where *alpha-weight* is a number between 0 and 1 inclusively.
+Where *alpah-weight* is a number between 0 and 1 inclusively.
 (6) Pre-1.5 version of ROUGE used model average to compute the overall
     ROUGE scores when there are multiple references.
-Starting from v1.5+, ROUGE provides an option to use the best matching score among the references as the final score.
+Starting from v1.5+, ROUGE provides an option to use the best matching score among the referenes as the final score.
 The model average option is specified using "-f A" (for Average) and the best model option is specified using "-f B" (for the Best).
-The "-f A" option is better when use ROUGE in summarization evaluations; while "-f B" option is better when use ROUGE in machine translation (MT) and definition question-answering (DQA) evaluations since in a typical MT or DQA evaluation scenario matching a single reference translation or definition answer is sufficient.
+The "-f A" option is better when use ROUGE in summarization evaluations; while "-f B" option is better when use ROUGE in machine translation (MT) and definition question-answering (DQA) evaluations since in a typical MT or DQA evaluation scenario matching a single reference translation or defintion answer is sufficient.
 However, it is very likely that multiple different but equally good summaries exist in summarization evaluation.
 (7) ROUGE v1.5+ also provides the option to specify whether model unit